Kishore-Kalaiselvan/AWS-SAA-C03/EC2.md

   4. Storage Optimized :
      - Great for storing large data sets in the local storage that requires high read and write operations.
      - eg : d4, d5, i3

+ ### Security Groups
+  - Security groups only contain "ALLOW" rules
+  - Security groups are acting as a firewall on EC2 instances
+  - The rules of Security groups can reference by IP or by security group
+  - It regulates :
+     - inbound/ outbound network
+     - port access
+     - authorised IP ranges
+  - One security group can be attached to multiple EC2 instances
+  - All inbound traffic is blocked by default
+  - All outbound traffic is authorised by default
+  - Security groups are attached outside the EC2 instance so the blocked access can't be known to the EC2 instance
+  - Application not accessible (time out) --> security group issue
+  - Connection refused error in application --> network issue/ application issue
+  - A security group created in one region cannot be used in another region
+  - A security group created in one VPC cannot be used in another VPC